Bangyan1997/testnet_manuals/nulink/README.md

 ```
 ### Post-Installation (Save your KEY!!)
 After running auto Installation you will need to put `Password` Twice.
 You will get Information about your key dont forget to SAVE IT !
-Its only sow once.
+Its only show once.

 ## Setup
 After running auto install command you will see output that your keystore file is saved in `/root/geth-linux-amd64-1.10.24-972007a5/keystore/UTC-XXXXX`